Flybell/starter-academic/content/authors/admin/_index.md

 - Visitors
 ---

-Lynn Chiu is a philosopher of biology in practice.
-Her own work concerns the theoretical implications of niche construction, the biological individuality of the holobiont (the host organism and its microbiome), and science communication strategies that build community.
-She has a PhD in Philosophy from University of Missouri and completed her postdoc under the IDEM ERC project at University of Bordeaux/CNRS.
-She is a consultant for the Konrad Lorenz Institute and the EES research program.
+Lynn Chiu is a philosopher of biology and a science communicator.
+Her research is built on collaborations with scientists (developmental biologists, immunologists, psychologists) to push theoretical frontiers.
+As a communications consultant for the Konrad Lorenz Institute and the EES research program, she uses her unique background in the life sciences, cognitive science, and philosophy to cultivate interdisciplinary communities.